farhanma/farhanma/README.md

 I received my PhD and MS in Computer Science from KAUST.
 I have also spent time working as a Software Engineer at Saudi Electricity Company.

-I received BS in Computer Science from King Faisal University. during which I did two Software Engineering internships at Saudi Aramco.
+Before that, I received BS in Computer Science from King Faisal University. during which I did two Software Engineering internships at Saudi Aramco.